-The project area is a ± 21.739 -acre parcel of former agricultural land that is currently a Yuba County Community Park, community garden, and a walnut orchard (See Figures 1 & 2).
+Yuba County is proposing a comprehensive project that will develop and beautify Friendship Park in the unincorporated community of West Linda.
+Friendship Park is a County-owned community park located between Alicia Avenue and Cottonwood Avenue, southeast of Feather River Boulevard.
+The parcel is highly visible and accessible from both Alicia Avenue and Cottonwood Avenue.
+The project area is a $\pm 21.739$ -acre parcel of former agricultural land that is currently a Yuba County Community Park, community garden, and a walnut orchard (See Figures 1 & 2).
 The action area consists of the following Yuba County Assessors Numbers or parts thereof: APN 020-173-005 - 8.029-acres, APN 020-173-003 - 4.0-acres, and APN 020-203-040 - 9.710-acres.
 The entire project falls within County-owned right-of-ways.